Lobster Ecology Region of Interest Timeseries Processing

 nc_varname = fvcom_var_name)

-# Get the zonal averages for each region/group
+# Get the regional averages for each region/group

 split(.$area_id) %>%